Help us improve your experience.

 Revert to the Default Factory Configuration

 The request system zeroize command is an operational mode command that reverts the system to the factory-default configuration.
 Prior to Junos OS Evolved Release 21.3R1, this command removes all configuration information and resets all key values.
 The operation unlinks all user-created data files, including the configuration and log files, from their directories.
 The device then reboots and reverts to the factory-default configuration.
-Starting in Junos OS Evolved Release 21.3R1, if the disks in the Routing Engine support the ATA standard, this command sanitizes the disks on the Routing Engine using the ATA secure erase command to overwrite the data.
+Starting in Junos OS Evolved Release 21.3R1, for devices that support this feature, if the disks in the Routing Engine support the ATA standard, this command sanitizes the disks on the Routing Engine using the ATA secure erase command to overwrite the data.
 The ATA secure erase command overwrites the contents of LBA 0 through the greater of either READ NATIVE MAX or READ NATIVE MAX EXT, and replaces the contents with 0s or 1s.
 If the disks do not support the ATA standard (for example, they support the SCSI standard), they are sanitized using the older method described above.
 The secure erase capability is classified under the CLEAR NIST media sanitization level, according to the NIST 800-88 standard.
 When the secure erase is complete, the system copies the current running OS from RAMDISK to the ATA disk.
 Once the current running OS is installed, the system reboots and comes back to the factory default configuration.

 CAUTION: